Does Your Website Run On WordPress? How To Tell

-When the “blogging revolution” first began, blogs looked like blogs and websites looked like websites.
-One could easily tell them apart.
+Learn How To Use WPWhen the “blogging revolution” first began, blogs looked like blogs and websites looked like websites.
+You could easily tell the two apart.

-Then the WordPress CMS came along and everything changed.
-Now, it’s becoming harder to tell the difference between what applications are being used to build the two.
-Not so much in terms of what the sites are being used for, but in terms of web design and also being able to tell what kind of web application is actually powering the site.
+Then the WordPress CMS came along and changed all this.
+Now, it’s getting more difficult to tell the difference between what applications are being used to build the two.
+Not so much in terms of what the sites are being used for, but in terms of website design and also being able to tell what’s under the surface.

-For many website owners, understanding the difference between a CMS tool like WordPress and other website-building software is huge, not so much in terms of the technical differences, but more importantly, in terms of the things that matter to most website owners, such as web development costs, ease of use, ability to maintain the site up-to-date, managing content, etc.
+For website owners, understanding the difference between a Content Management System tool like WordPress and other website-building software is huge, not so much in terms of the technical differences, but more importantly, in terms of the areas that matter to most website owners, like web development costs, ease of use, ability to keep the website up-to-date, managing content, etc.

 Think about this …